XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 • Long wait times for customer service, especially by phone

-• Higher trading fees compared to online competitors
+• Higher fees compared to some online-only platforms

 Voici quelques exemples représentatifs d’avis publiés sur Trustpilot :